Getting your Trinity Audio player ready... |

 Kellogg GMAT Scores

 Kellogg School of Management GMAT scores are — no surprise — impressively high.
 That said, they are right in line with the average GMAT scores and GMAT ranges of other M7 schools.
 Let’s have a look at Kellogg GMAT scores for the three most recent incoming classes.
+Note that when we discuss GMAT scores, we are using “legacy” GMAT scores, those prior to November 7, 2023, for the sake of comparison.
+To convert legacy GMAT scores to post-2023 scores, use the GMAT concordance table from GMAC.

 What Is a Good GMAT Score for Kellogg?

-Generally speaking, a good GMAT score for any MBA program will be equal to the average GMAT scores of admitted students.
-In reality, however, the average GMAT scores of an MBA class are merely a starting point when setting your score goal.
+Generally speaking, a good GMAT score for any MBA program is equal to the average GMAT scores of admitted students.
+In reality, however, the average GMAT scores of an MBA class are merely a starting point when setting your goal.
 The fact is, a “good” GMAT score for one person may not be so good for another.
-After all, admissions weighs a whole host of factors when considering each applicant.
+After all, admissions weighs a host of factors when considering each applicant.
 Your GPA, work experience, academic and personal background, recommendations, application essays, etc., will all come into play.
 Furthermore, no two applicants, regardless of test scores and GPA, will ever be exactly alike.

 TTP PRO TIP:

-To illustrate this point, let’s consider a few common scenarios, using data from Kellogg’s class of 2023.
+To illustrate this point, let’s consider a few common scenarios, using data from Kellogg’s class of 2026.

 Scenario #1: You’re in an Overrepresented Group